-- $\rightarrow$ "thing, mistake, area, factor" with the clause marker THAT - → "things, products, areas, countries" with the clause marker WHICH - → "someone, people" with the clause marker WHO
+- → "thing, mistake, area, factor" with the clause marker THAT - → "things, products, areas, countries" with the clause marker WHICH - → "someone, people" with the clause marker WHO

-- Follow the pattern of these example sentences.
+Follow the pattern of these example sentences.

-One thing that I've never understood is scary movies. - An area which has been researched already is DNA transcription. - Someone who loves architecture is perfect for me.
+- ★ One thing that I've never understood is scary movies. - \ An area which has been researched already is DNA transcription. - \ Someone who loves architecture is perfect for me.

 For Sentences 7-12, use the AC to describe the OBJECT of the sentence.
 Use a variety of tenses, including Perfect.
 Try including "where, when" as well as "that, which, who, whose."
-Notice - if the AC is next to a name, you MUST include a comma!

-- Follow the pattern of these example sentences.
-Einstein was a scientist whose work changed the world. - My favorite director is Hayao Miyazaki, who created Totoro. - A famous place in Paris is the Eiffel Tower, where many people fall in love. - The "ideal partner" is simply someone who loves you despite your flaws.
+Follow the pattern of these example sentences.

+- ★ Einstein was a scientist whose work changed the world. - ★ My favorite director is Hayao Miyazaki, who created Totoro. - \ A famous place in Paris is the Eiffel Tower, where many movies have been filmed. - ★ The "ideal partner" is simply someone who loves you deeply despite your flaws.

-4. The Definition Essay
+Chapter 4 - The Definition Essay